-Don’t forget to visit the Bookshop at Weavers Press to browse currently available titles including our first title of 2022 – Hero and Other Stories, a collection of short stories by Nadir Ali, translated from the Punjabi by Amna Ali and Moazzam Sheikh.
+Don’t forget to visit the Bookshop at Weavers Press to browse currently available titles including our previous title – Hero and Other Stories, a collection of short stories by Nadir Ali, translated from the Punjabi by Amna Ali and Moazzam Sheikh.

 “Conflict, compassion, culture, cadence: at the heart of this epic collection is a maestro writing at multiple levels, each as precise, as cogent.
 To read Nadir Ali is to stumble onto a Manto or a Premchand: the same overwhelming pleasure, the same deep reverence!”

 – Murzban F. Shroff, author of Breathless in Bombay, Waiting for Jonathan Koshy, and Third Eye Rising